 To get up-to-date information about the COVID-19 vaccines approved for use, please see the United States Food and Drug Administration (FDA) website:

 VACCINE SIDE EFFECTS

 While COVID-19 vaccines will not make you sick, they may cause certain side effects and flu-like symptoms.
 This is normal.
 These symptoms are a sign that your body is making antibodies against the virus.
 Common side effects include:

-- Pain and swelling on the arm where you got the shot
+- Pain, redness, or swelling on the arm where you got the shot

 Symptoms from the shot may make you feel bad enough that you need to take time off from work or daily activities, but they should go away within a few days.
 Even if you do have side effects, it is still important to get the second shot.
 Any side effects from the vaccine are far less dangerous than the potential for serious illness or death from COVID-19.

 If symptoms do not go away in a few days, or if you have any concerns, you should contact your health care provider.